-Not only does it provide the reduced mana cost, but each piece provides the player with 20 more mana.
+It provides the reduced mana cost, and each piece provides the player with 20 more mana.
 This is extremely useful when playing as a mage, since you’ll be able to use your weapon for longer.

 This also reduced the number of mana potions you’ll need to craft.
 The cost of this armor is very low, but it may prove difficult to get in an Expert mode jungle.

 How to get it: The total cost is 10 stingers, 2 vines, and 32 jungle spores.
-The stingers are actually the hardest thing to get since it requires exterminating a few deadly hornets.
+The stingers are actually the hardest to get since they require exterminating a few deadly hornets.
 Jungle spores are very easy to spot since they glow in the dark jungle.
 Since there is such a low cost to make this armor, a mage player definitely wants to make this armor.